Ancient protein

-Proteins are macromolecules built from one or more chains of amino acids.
-They are dynamic entities, performing a wide range of biological functions and are essential for living organisms.
-The term protein was first coined by Jöns Jacob Berzelius in 1838, originated from the Greek word proteios (meaning: of first rank).
-Collections of proteins, or proteomes are complete sets of protein mixtures associated with a cell, a tissue or an organism.
-The study of modern proteins has been propelled by advances in molecular biology, analytical chemistry, and bioinformatics.
-The word proteomics was created by Marc Wilkins in 1995 to denote the large-scale analysis of proteomes.

-Similarly, ancient proteins are complex mixtures and the term palaeoproteomics is used to characterise the study of proteomes in the past.
+Ancient proteins are complex mixtures and the term palaeoproteomics is used to characterise the study of proteomes in the past.
 Ancients proteins have been recovered from a wide range of archaeological materials, including bones, teeth, eggshells, leathers, parchments, ceramics, painting binders and well-preserved soft tissues like gut intestines.
 These preserved proteins have provided valuable information about taxonomic identification, evolution history (phylogeny), diet, health, disease, technology and social dynamics in the past.

 Like modern proteomics, the study of ancient proteins has also been enabled by technological advances.
 Various analytical techniques, for example, amino acid profiling, racemisation dating, immunodetection, Edman sequencing, peptide mass fingerprinting, and tandem mass spectrometry have been used to analyse ancient proteins.
 The introduction of high-performance mass spectrometry (for example, Orbitrap) in 2000 has revolutionised the field, since the entire preserved sequences of complex proteomes can be characterised.

 Over the past decade, the study of ancient proteins has evolved into a well-established field in archaeological science.
 However, like the research of aDNA (ancient DNA preserved in archaeological remains), it has been limited by several challenges such as the coverage of reference databases, identification, contamination and authentication.
 Researchers have been working on standardising sampling, extraction, data analysis and reporting for ancient proteins.
 Novel computational tools such as de novo sequencing and open research may also improve the identification of ancient proteomes.